-You have a duty to ensure that your child is not present in a public place in school hours during the first 5 school days [or specify dates if exclusion is for fewer than 5 days] of this exclusion, that is on [specify dates].
-I must advise you that you may be prosecuted or receive a penalty notice from the local authority if your child is present in a public place on the specified dates without reasonable justification.
-It will be for you to show that there is reasonable justification for this.
+You have a duty to ensure that your child is not present in a public place at any time during school hours during the first 5 school days [or specify dates if exclusion is for fewer than 5 days] of this exclusion, that is on [specify dates].
+I must advise you that you may be prosecuted or receive a penalty notice from the local authority if your child is present in a public place on the specified dates.